 7. Health disparities — The most vulnerable need access to care now:

 Decades of racism place people of color in harm’s way from COVID-19 more than any other community.
 Blacks are dying at a rate of 50.3 per 100,000 people, compared with 20.7 for whites.
 In New York City, the most densely populated place in America, 19% of residents, many people of color, live in poverty, while 17% live in overcrowded conditions.
 We seem unable to come to grips with the reality that health disparities cause multiple public health disasters and cost lives and dollars.

-America is among the few developed nations that denies good healthcare services to those most in need.
+America is among the few developed nations that deny good healthcare services to those most in need.
 Neglect and racism are morally counter to the health mission of medical leaders.
+The changes of senior citizens to access health networks easily must be addressed.
 Policymakers, corporate leaders and citizens must raise their voices to enact change.
 A cultural shift is needed to rally communities for awareness and education.
 According to Yele Aluko, MD, MBA, chief medical officer at EY:

 The current conversation going on nationally about societal justice, about health equity, drives a moral imperative.
 This conversation is going on across health systems, big business, government, and philanthropic organizations.
 Everybody’s talking about how we need to fix this wrong, so the time is now.
 We have a convergence of goodwill that drives my optimism.
 But we must seize the moment and translate it into actionable solutions.

 8. Metaverse — Smart technologies channel our imagination toward curative possibilities:

 Do you have an imagination?
 Put it to work to heal.
 After all, medical engineering is a pioneering effort that connects people’s ideas with human biology to overcome sickness.
 We entered the “Matrix” the first time we imaged a therapeutic stent, LVAD and 3D-printed artificial limb; complex operations became possible when expert hands drew upon technology to realize new concepts.